Michael Addis, Ph.D. Professor, Hiatt School of Psychology

 Mental health care disparities, prevention and treatment, cultural adaptations, depression Tel: 1-508-793-7738 Email:

 James Córdova, Ph.D.
-Professor, Hiatt School of Psychology
+Professor and Chair, Hiatt School of Psychology

 Couples' relationship health and deterioration; couple's therapy research; intimacy, acceptance, depression, and motivating the adoption of relationship healthy practice; the Marriage/Relationship Checkup and Couples Therapy for Depression Tel: 1-508-793-7268 Email: